jones-lab-tamu/long-term-photometry/README.md

 - `_analysis/tonic_out/...`
 - region-level plots/tables surfaced in the results workspace

-## Known Beta Constraints
+## Known Constraints

 - Correction retune/downstream retune require a successful completed run with phasic cache artifacts.
 - If custom config source is enabled, the path must point to a valid YAML before running.
-- Verification/legacy scripts under `tools/verification` and `tools/legacy` are not the primary student workflow.
+- Verification/legacy scripts under `tools/verification` and `tools/legacy` are not the primary workflow.